odufour7/Shape/docs/source/run_minimal_example.md

 ## 2. Create result folders

-Create two directories to store simulation results:
+Set up your project directories to keep simulation files organized:

+- Create two folders in your project directory:
+  - `Static`
   - `Dynamic`

+- Place the following files that you downloaded from the Streamlit app in the respective folders:
-- `Static`
+  - Move `Agents.xml`, `Geometry.xml`, and `Materials.xml` into the `Static` folder.
+  - Move `AgentDynamics.xml` into the `Dynamic` folder.

 ---

 ## 3. Create a `Parameters.xml` file

-Create a `Parameters.xml` file specifying the absolute paths to your `Static` and `Dynamic` directories.
+Create a `Parameters.xml` file within the `Static` directory specifying the absolute paths to your `Static` and `Dynamic` directories.
 Use the following template (replace the paths with your actual folder locations):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>